App that Identifies Logos

 - Use a human source when counterfeit risk, safety risk, or purchase value is high.

-How to use an app that identifies logos with Lens App
+How to identify logos with Lens App

 Download Lens App